QuanHoang-CS/Light-Up-Puzzle/README.md

         - Counting the num cells that (potential) bulb can light up - choose the maximum
   - **Heuristic 3 (H3)**: Hybrid
       - This heuristic will combine both H1 and H2.
+        - Apply H1 to get a list of candidate(s)
+        - Apply H2 on the list of candidate(s) to get the final list of candidate(s)